Performance Reviews and Feedback: Tips for Managers of Highly Sensitive PeopleRead Now

 Those with a Highly Sensitive temperament will probably do better with feedback given in small amounts over time, rather than a lot all at once.
 It might be helpful to devise a plan for this with them, so that the traditional performance review is more of a re-cap than a big event.

 HS people become overwhelmed when a lot of data is presented at once (because their system is trying to take it all in and process it deeply).
 Being evaluated for their performance is also highly stressful – for anyone, yes, but even more so for a Highly Sensitive person.
 This is because they want so much to do well, and are always evaluating their own performance, combined with their intense awareness and immersive experience.

-With these two things coming in one package – lots of data and being observed and judged on their performance – those formal, once or twice per year evaluations are one of the worst ways to actually assess a Highly Sensitive person’s performance and progress.
+With these two things coming in one package – lots of data and being observed and judged on their performance – those formal, once-or-twice-per-year evaluations are one of the worst ways to review a Highly Sensitive person’s performance and progress.

 I hope that these suggestions have provided some helpful ideas for effectively communicating performance feedback with your Highly Sensitive team members.
 I’d be interested to hear what happens when you implement (any of) these, so let me know how it goes in the comments.

 Tamara - Sensitive Thrive is my consulting business.
 I believe that the world needs Highly Sensitive people who are flourishing.
 We need their hope, insight, wisdom, and awareness of beauty and possibility.
 My vision is to help create a culture where this temperament is known, understood and valued; where organisations seek Highly Sensitive people to work for them, because they know what they can do.
 Where HS people feel like they fit in their workplaces, because those workplaces also fit them.
 A world where HS people belong, thrive, and flourish, and the world is better for it.